tvdboom/ATOM/docs_sources/api/plots/plot_learning_curve.md

 <td width="75%" style="background:white;">
 <strong>models: str, sequence or None, optional (default=None)</strong>
 <blockquote>
 Name of the models to plot.
-If None, all the models in the pipeline are selected.
+If None, all models in the pipeline are selected.
- If you call the plot from a model subclass, the parameter will automatically be filled with the model's name.
 </blockquote>
 <strong>metric: int or str, optional (default=0)</strong>
 <blockquote>
 Index or name of the metric to plot.
-Only for multi-metric runs.
+Only for [multi-metric](../../../user_guide/#metric) runs.
 </blockquote>
 <strong>title: str or None, optional (default=None)</strong>
 <blockquote>